 allowed to take a superior position.

 Think about Hitler or Stalin during the 1930s, the incredible strength of these countries derived from their state led economic models.
 What really killed the state interventionist Post-Keynesian Consensus in the 1970s Anglo-Saxon world was the incompetence of Anglo-Saxon democracy post the 1960s embrace of politically correct egalitarian populism, a philosophy which has its epicentre in the UK and USA.
 By the 1970s that populism was crippling the economy because the many state owned enterprises which dominated the economy were unable to implement labour market reforms and close down outdate industries such as coal mining.
 In effect left wing politicians and trade unionises had killed the goose that laid the golden egg with their cowardliness and anarchism, driving a swing to the right.
 But instead of banning strikes and cutting wages and making the government bureaucracy more rational and business like, Thatcher and Regan solved the problem by getting the government out the business of running the economy.
+By depoliticising the economy the balance of power swung away from cowardly left wing politicians beholden to worker vested interests allowing the emergence of new life.
+But this unphilosophical course of political action lacked vision and depth: understand that by taking power away from the political journalist class instead of waiting for them to self-improve it drastically intensified their mindlessness leading to the era of smoke and mirror sophists such as Tony Blair; also the transfer of power to individual entities created the build up of slavishly right wing vested interested and unthinking wanton economic activity.
 Likewise the economic power of the Soviet Union was emasculated by erratic Khrushchev who reacted to Stalin's violence by rejecting cold hard policymaking and embracing wooden left wing ideology.
-Lee Kwan Kew wasn't immune to Thatcherite mistake, as his unwise decision to sell instead of rent government housing probably shows, but he is a good example of someone who didn't fall into the privatization trap, and simply outlawed trade unions, allowing Singapore to thrive under a much more State Owned Enterprise like model.
+Lee Kwan Kew, on the other hand, wasn't immune to the Thatcherite mistake as his unwise decision to sell instead of rent government housing probably shows, but he is a good example of someone who didn't fall into the privatization trap, and simply outlawed trade unions, allowing Singapore to thrive under a much more State Owned Enterprise like model.

 So think about the failure of State Owned Enterprise in Western countries during the 1970s as not the end of the game, but rather just an example of what happens when politicians can't force through economic reforms or run business competently.
 The philosophical problem that everyone talked about in the 1930s is that whilst State Owned Enterprise has vast power in the hands of a great dictator, it becomes a dead weight that drags a country underwater in a weak incompetent democracy.
 Today we talk about the idea that American politicians are so incompetent that the S&P500 rallies when the House and the Senate and the President are split, because the less the politicians can do the better.
 This kind of incompetence turns state owned enterprise into a quagmire, but if you can find a wise King then state owned enterprise can flourish as it does in Singapore and China.
 But today the era of incompetent democratic politics is drawing to a close anyway, because as time goes by and the problems in the US economy cause by political drift have mounted, and are gradually becoming totally unsustainable.